jperth1/Election_Analysis/README.md

 - Software: Python 3.9.1, Visual Studio Code, 1.38.1

 ## Summary
-The analysis fo the election shows that:
+The analysis fof the election shows that:
 - There were 369,711 total votes cast in the election.
 - There were three candidates:
   - Charles Casper Stockham